jtad101/Autonomous-Electric-Scooter/README.md

 # Autonomous Navigation of an Electric Scooter
 Open any one of the folders and run the `catkin_make` command in a terminal.
-THen source the `setup` file present in the `devel` folder to your terminal environment.
+Then source the `setup` file present in the `devel` folder to your terminal environment.

 ## Map-based Autonomous Navigation
 ## To create a map